 Since beginning his family law practice in 2007, Justin Sisemore—often described by clients and opposing counsel as one of the best divorce attorneys in Fort Worth—has worked tirelessly to cultivate one of the top family law legal teams in Tarrant County.
 Our experienced team includes family lawyers, paralegals and support staff who offer a diverse and vast breadth of experience pertaining to divorce, child custody and other family law matters.

 Our legal team also includes attorneys with extensive experience in civil litigation, trial work and an astute understanding of the rules of procedure.
-This background and knowledge has proven beneficial to clients who needed legal support for highly complex divorces, especially those involving family wealth and business interests.
+This background and knowledge have proven beneficial to clients who needed legal support for highly complex divorces, especially those involving family wealth and business interests.

 Over the years, our Tarrant County family law firm has handled thousands of divorce cases.
 Many of these have involved highly complex and often contentious divorce concerns, including high net worth divorce and divorce for business executives.